AlisAquilae/Academia/content/Notes/Lecture Notes/Multivariate Mathematics Applied/MMA Lecture 3.md

 \Delta f \cong f_x(a,b)\Delta x + f_y(a,b)\Delta y
 $$

-For small deviations in multiple directions, add the effects (rather than multiply)
+For small deviations in multiple directions, add the effects (rather than multiply, which is the case in 1 route)